 Manually Building a Search Engine’s Brain Takes Time

-The way to think about building your own site search engine is by thinking about what you get with Solr out of the box.
-Sure, it’s scalable right off the shelf.
+The way to think about building your own site search engine is by thinking about what you get with out-of-the-box solutions.
+Sure, Solr is scalable right off the shelf.
 It’s also a proven performer.

 But think about search and what it takes to power the kind of results that are relevant and personalized down to the one-to-one level.
 Reaching that optimal level of customer experience requires:

-a cloud-based infrastructure that is custom designed for your particular search system.
+A cloud-based infrastructure that is customized for your particular search system

 You know what you won’t find in the bottom of your big, new box of Solr?
 Sophisticated algorithms, vast amounts of data, and the infrastructure you need to build a powerful site search engine.